 A Working Smoke Alarm in Every Home

-As part of the Fire Chiefs' Association of B.C.'s goal to achieve a working smoke alarm in every home, we are available to assist residents who may have difficulty checking, installing or maintaining their smoke alarms.
-If you or someone you know needs assistance, please contact us.
+As part of the goals for the Saanich Fire Department and the BC Office of the Fire Commissioner to achieve a working smoke alarm in every home, we are available to assist residents who may have difficulty checking, installing or maintaining their smoke alarms.
+If you or someone you know needs assistance, please contact us at firstname.lastname@example.org or 250-475-5500.